warner-d-m/warner-d-m.github.io/README.md

 Sampling based looper digital instrument using Bela board; [Sampling based looper digital.pdf](https://github.com/warner-d-m/warner-d-m.github.io/files/13632289/Sampling.based.looper.digital.pdf)

 A song detection system (like to Shazam); [Song detection system.pdf](https://github.com/warner-d-m/warner-d-m.github.io/files/13632690/Song.detection.system.pdf)

-## Interest in coding and web development

-I've always enjoyed coding and using it to solve problems.
-Web development is, of course, a rapidly growing industry with abundant job opportunities.
-Pursuing a career in web development not only makes practical sense but also enables me to continue my passion for coding, leveraging it to solve problems effectively.